-The Psychology of Color in Furniture Design
+The Psychology of Colour in Furniture Design

 Recent UK-based research highlights the profound impact of color on interior design and occupant well-being.